JAPAN

 Differences from IFRS:

-There are similarities between JGAAP and IFRS, also some notable differences.
+There are similarities between GAAP and IFRS, also some notable differences.
 Japan has specific accounting treatments for items such as depreciation methods, inventory valuation, and business combinations that may differ from IFRS.

 Meru Accounting helps businesses in Japan handle complex accounting and financial rules around VAT and other tax laws.
 We also identify audit requirements from JGAAP of Japan which also includes some depreciation methods and business combinations from IFRS and JGAAP.
 These features are suitable for all the Companies and businesses of Japan to achieve great heights and earn their predefined set of goals.